 A non-AP STA can be in one of two power management modes:

 Active mode: The STA receives and transmits frames at any time if the STA is in awake state.
 The non-HE STA remains in the awake state.
 The HE STA remains in the awake state unless the STA is unavailable.
 A STA that is unavailable is not capable of receiving PPDUs.
-A STA is permitted to be unavailable as described in 26.14.3 (Opportunistic power save), 26.14.1 (Intra-PPDU power save for non-AP HE STAs) and 26.8.4.4 (TWT Information frame exchange for flexible wake time).
+A STA is permitted to be unavailable as described in 26.14.3 (Opportunistic power save), and 26.8.4.4 (TWT Information frame exchange for flexible wake time).(#22117)

 Power save (PS) mode: The STA enters the awake state to receive or transmit frames.
 The STA remains in the doze state otherwise.